johnolamide/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions : adds execute permissions to all subdirectories of the current directory of the owner, group and all other users

+12-directory_permissions : creates a directory called my_dir with permissions 751 in the current directory